Btylrob/Chatique/README.md

 	1. During this project I learned about Pythons multithreading process which allows multiple threads execute at the same time within a single process.
 I thought this was very interesting as in Go which im more familiar with uses Go routines.
    	2. As this was my first python project another thing I learned was about the basic workings around Flask web application framework.
 I found the official Flask documentation very helpful 	  which I will link below.
 ## ✅ Tasks
-- Add a HTML user interface to flask application
-- Deploy flask application to a custom domain based on group-Id
-- Deploy image recognition to detect adult imagery and nsfw content
-- Function to ban user if exceeds warning threshold
+[ ] Apply a image-recognition model to recognize nsfw images.
+[ ] Implement a better file structure for Chatique and focus on readbility and upgradebility.
 ## 📦 Resources

 - [Facebook Roberta Hate Speech Model](https://huggingface.co/facebook/roberta-hate-speech-dynabench-r4-target)